 Handy Web Resources

-I wanted to write a post about the handy web resources that I have found useful over the past 10 months since I started learning to code.
+I wanted to write a post about the handy web resources that I have found useful since I started learning to code.
 It's a very daunting mountain to climb when you start out as a coder, there is just SO MUCH to learn and you often have no idea where to start.
 A real needle-in-a-haystack situation.
 These resources I found were great for when I got really stuck on a piece of code that just WOULD NOT WORK or if I just wanted to learn a new coding language.
 When you start working as a coder especially, you are encouraged to find the answers yourselves before you resort to smiling nicely and bugging your fellow developers.
 These are the resources I have used in these times to get the answers I need to resolve coding issues:

 A fountain of knowledge from developers all over the world!
 Basically a huge forum for coders to post issues they are having with their code, and other coders can suggest fixes or ways to improve your code.